The Buzz (talk show)

-The Buzz (formerly Buzz ng Bayan) was a Philippine television talk show that was broadcast by ABS-CBN.
+The Buzz (formerly Buzz ng Bayan) is a Philippine television talk show broadcast by ABS-CBN.
 Originally hosted by Boy Abunda, it aired on the network's Yes Weekend line up from June 13, 1999 to April 5, 2015, replacing Showbiz Lingo and was replaced by Kapamilya Mega Blockbusters.
 Abunda, Kris Aquino and Toni Gonzaga served as the final hosts.
 It is the longest running talk show of ABS-CBN.

 This talk show is streaming online on Jeepney TV 's YouTube Channel every 4:30 pm.